mnestorov/custom-multisite-cookie-manager/README.md

    - Under **Cookie Expirations**, enter the expiration time (in seconds) for cookies on each site.
 You can specify different expiration times for different sites.
 4. Click **Save Settings** to save your changes.
 5. The plugin will automatically set cookies with the specified expiration times for each site in your network.
+6. To view cookie usage reports or see a list of all unique cookies being set across the network, click on **Cookie Usage Reports** in the submenu under **Cookie Settings**.

 ## Frequently Asked Questions